-- If the call recipient refuses to accept calls from the prisoner this must be noted on the C.02.Form.01 Prisoner telephone number request and the prisoner informed that the recipient has not agreed to receive the prisoner's calls.
+- If the call recipient refuses to accept calls from the prisoner this must be noted on the [C.02.Form.01 Prisoner telephone number request] and staff inform the prisoner that the recipient has not agreed to receive the prisoner's calls.

 - If the call recipient consents to calls from the prisoner, staff must:

 - advise that they will automatically be notified on picking up the phone that a call is being received from a prisoner and that they can either accept or refuse the call

-- advise the periods of the day when they are likely to receive a call from the prisoner
+- advise the call recipient the periods of the day when they are likely to receive a call from the prisoner

-- advise that calls are not to be diverted to another number
+- advise the call recipient that calls are not to be diverted to another number

 - note any restrictions on the receiving of calls

 - update, as necessary, IOMS Prisoner telephone number request (PDF).

-- Officers can use the script in [C.02.Res.01 Recommended officer dialogue to intended recipients is a script that officers can use when verifying and confirming whether the recipient consents to contact.
+- Officers can use the script in [C.02.Res.01 Recommended officer dialogue to intended recipients] to verify and confirm whether the recipient consents to contact.

 - Staff should record all decisions then sign and date the [C.02.Form.01 Prisoner telephone number request].